CS196Illinois/official-website/README.md

 The website is deployed using `Apache2 HTTP Server`on the Ubuntu 16.0.4 server.
 Do the following steps:

-1. Run `git pull` for the latest changes
+1. Run `git pull` for the latest changes made locally or just edit the files here on the server.
 2. Run `sudo ./deploy`.
 Check website to make sure changes are live (may take a few seconds)

 Website SSL Certificate is managed by [LetsEncrypt](https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache).